-Is User Configurable checkbox: If this is checked, it allows the user to give a different value than the default to this parameter.
+Is User Configurable checkbox: If this is checked, each instance can give this parameter a different value than the default.
 User Configurable parameters will be displayed to the PathWave FPGA users in the component dialog of this IP.
+This box should be unchecked for parameters that are not directly controlled by the user.
+This would be the case if a parameter is an expression of other parameters and hence can be calculated from these other values.